seven5/seven5.github.io/tutorial.md

 package encoding/json.
 Any of the special tags on the structure related to json decoding apply.
 For Ajax calls that do not need to send any data to the server, only request data, it is customary to put a zero-valued instance of the wire type as the parameter.
-For calls that do send values to the server, such as post or put, the _content_ of the first parameter is used to create the body via json encoding.
+We have done this in the previous code snippet for AjaxGet.
+For calls that do send values to the server, such as AjaxPost or AjaxPut, the _content_ of the first parameter is used to create the body via json encoding but the value must also be a pointer to a struct (a wire type).
 * Finally, only one of the two channels returned from an Ajax call will receive a value, never both.
 For the content channel, the caller can safely assume that the value on the channel is the same as